Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/obmen.md

 ```

 This tracks periods where the channel is receiving no data at all, which may
 indicate a lost connection or powered-down remote device.
+The threshold of
+10 idle iterations (100ms at 10ms per iteration) is generous enough to allow
+for normal inter-frame gaps while still detecting genuine channel loss.

 ### Step 3: Atomic RX Gate